Joshua Opolko

 Sources

 Most of these are vendor studies, not peer-reviewed; they are named and dated so you can weight them yourself.
 The citation count is my own first-party measurement.
-Related, deeper on this site: the full GEO Field Manual, how I use AI for SEO and GEO, and treating a website as AI infrastructure.
+Related, deeper on this site: the full GEO Field Manual and treating a website as AI infrastructure.